View the answers to the most common questions related to housing and the return to campus this spring.

 Remote learning will remain an option for students.
 All students must submit the Spring Semester Plans Form by November 13.

-In response to faculty, staff, and student feedback this fall, in addition to keeping one of the April student holidays, another one-day break in instruction has been included in March.
-The faculty committee that oversees the calendar is currently exploring additional days off.
-The academic calendar will be updated with any spring semester adjustments.
+In response to faculty, staff, and student feedback this fall, in addition to keeping one of the April student holidays, two additional one-day breaks in instruction have been included in February and March.
+The academic calendar has been updated with the spring semester adjustments.

 Yes, fall semester remote learners can request campus housing for spring, and fall resident students can request to be remote learners for the spring.
 All students must submit the Spring Semester Plans Form by November 13.
 We require a response by November 13 so that we may plan for housing arrangements.
 View the schedule for making adjustments to your spring semester plan.
 Students can email HousingandResidenceLife@furman.edu with any housing questions.